commercialhaskell/stackage/CURATORS.md

 ### Building LTS minor releases
 Before running the build, please make sure that the Dockerfile in `automated/dockerfiles/lts-X.Y` is up to date, where X is the major version that you're building and Y is the latest minor version of X for which a Dockerfile exists.
   * If any changes need to be made, (eg, new GHC version), copy `automated/lts-X.Y/Dockerfile` to `automated/lts-X.Z/Dockerfile`, where Z is the minor version you're building, and include the new changes.
+  * If you are building the first release of a new LTS major version:
+    * create a new `build-constraints/ltsX-build-constraints.yaml` in lts-haskell using `stackage/etc/lts-constraints`
-  * If you are building the first release of a new LTS major version, create a new `lts-X.0/Dockerfile` based on the previous LTS's, and adjust the variables at the top to match the requirements of the snapshot.
+    * create a new `lts-X.0/Dockerfile` based on the previous LTS's, and adjust the variables at the top to match the requirements of the snapshot.
 Ensure that `STACK_VERSION` is the latest release of Stack, and `BOOTSTRAP_COMMIT` is the commit ID of this repo containing the version of the `docker/*.sh` used to build the snapshot.
 Also ensure the FROM image's Ubuntu version matches that used in the [root Dockerfile](Dockerfile) used to build this snapshot.

 For an LTS minor bump, you'll typically want to update <https://github.com/commercialhaskell/lts-haskell/tree/master/build-constraints> as needed: